 The route continues towards the Zwischbergen pass (3268 m) and from there it turns towards the north either along the snow-free rocky ridge or along the slope that is usually covered with snow in the summertime.
 At around 3950 m you will be again on snow and the direction is obvious, towards the north-east with the summit in sight all the time.

 Along this route, the mountain can be climbed directly from the village in around 8 hours.
 Sleeping at the Almageller hut is a good alternative, it is a pleasant place with running water in the toilet.
 Some people camp in the rock below the Zwischbergen pass on its west side.

 From the east side, the route starts at the Zwischbergen village and joins the above-described route at the Zwischbergen pass.
-This is a considerably longer and also a snow-free approach in the summer time.
+This is considerably longer and also a snow-free approach in the summertime.

 Regarding the southeast route, you will be on the snow only above some 3900 m when the route is not steep and one could manage even without crampons, however, I would not go without them.